-Information regarding the HS2 Phase Two East Midlands Hub station located at Toton
+Information regarding the HS2 Phase 2b East Midlands Hub station located at Toton.

 The proposed station to serve the East Midlands is located at Toton, between Nottingham and Derby.